Lunary-Labs/Milo-s-refuge/WORLDS.md

 ## 1. Overworld

-Basic ressources
+Basic ressources.
 Money is gold coins.
 Materials are stone and wood.

 ## 2. Mycelium (name need rework)

 Mushrooms, wicked milk.
 Money is spores.
 Materials are copper and magic wood.

 ## 3. Underwater

 Fish, algae, seaweed.
 Money is pearls.
 Materials are coral and sand.

 ## 4. Underworld

 Lava milk, lava mushrooms, fire berries.
 Money is crystals.
 Materials are obsidian and iron.

 ## 5. Space

 Aliens, void berries, space mushrooms.
 Money is stars shards.
 Materials are space rocks and space wood.